 Children turning 16 who currently claim DLA will be asked to

-DLA under the special rules for the terminally ill are exempt and
+get DLA under the special rules for the terminally ill are exempt

-will continue to get DLA.
-If your child is in hospital when
+and will continue to get DLA.
+If your child is in hospital

-they turn 16 they will not be asked to claim PIP until after they
+when they turn 16 they will not be asked to claim PIP until after

 If you live in England, Wales and

-Scotland, the Department of Work and Pensions (DWP) will
+Scotland, the Department for Work and Pensions (DWP) will

 write to you when your child is 15 years and 7 months.
 They will